CIRCLE TIME ACTIVITIES ...

 OPEN GROUP DISCUSSION QUESTIONS for older students.

-Reminder: This is also an opportunity for the teacher / facilitator to come back to any observations during the previous Circle Time activities and open them up for discussion.
+to come back to any observations during the previous Circle Time activities and open

-· Are there any deeper issues of concern about Jackson’s sadness which suggest he should perhaps speak to a trained counsellor or psychologist?
-If so what might they be?
+of concern about Jackson’s sadness which suggest he should perhaps speak to a

-· What other responsibilities might Jackson’s Grandpa have had?
+might Jackson’s Grandpa have had?

-· What responsibility might Jackson’s friends or teachers have?
+Jackson’s friends or teachers have?

-· What issues of self-harm (if any) might arise from this story?
+· What issues of self-harm (if

 No comments: